pcubillos/mc3/docs/mcmc_tutorial.rst

 The snooker DEMC, in particular, needs an initial sample, set by the ``hsize`` argument (optional, default: 10).
-The draws from this initial sample do not count for the posterior-distribution statistics (their chain indices are marked as -1, see :ref:`outputs`).
+The draws from this initial sample do not count for the posterior-distribution statistics.

 Usually, these variables do not have a significant impact in the outputs.
 Thus, they can be left at their default values.